-- In January 2015 the UC Davis student senate passed a divestment resolution urging the university to drop investments in Caterpillar because it “provides the Israeli military bulldozers used to demolish Palestinian property, including houses, refugee camps, basic infrastructure and agriculture.”
-The bill was later repealed based on constitutional technicality.
+- In January 2015 the UC Davis student senate passed a divestment resolution urging the university to drop investments in Caterpillar because it “provides the Israeli military bulldozers used to demolish Palestinian property, including houses, refugee camps, basic infrastructure, and agriculture.”
+The bill was later repealed based on a constitutional technicality.

 - Students at UC Los Angeles passed a resolution to divest from Caterpillar in November 2014, for Caterpillar’s “continually providing engineering tools and bulldozers routinely used in the demolition of Palestinian homes, refugee camps, water cisterns, and agricultural fields in the West Bank and Gaza”